AishwaryaHastak/AishwaryaHastak/README.md

 -->

-- 🔭 I’m currently working on designing a tool to simulate the compute and memory consumption of training LLMs using systolic arrays
+- 🔭 I’m currently working on designing a simulation tool to measure the performance and efficiency of DNN accelerators on models using systolic arrays.

 - 🌱 I’m currently learning how to implement MLOps tools to build machine learning pipelines

-- 💬 Ask me about Quantum Machine Learning, Generative AI, and Large Language Models
+- 💬 Ask me about Machine Learning, Hardware Acceleration, Generative AI, Quantum Machine Learning and Large Language Models